ankit95742/OOPS_blog/README.md

 Inheritance represents the IS-A relationship which is also known as a parent-child relationship.
 Its use for code reusability and for method overriding.

+Super Class: The class whose features are inherited is known as a superclass (or a base class or a parent class).
+Sub Class: The class that inherits the other class is known as a subclass(or a derived class, extended class, or child class).
+The subclass can add its own fields and methods in addition to the superclass fields and methods.

 ```
 class Subclass-name extends Superclass-name
 {